NVlabs/DeepIM-PyTorch/README.md

 - Make sure our pretrained checkpoints are downloaded.

-- Make sure PoseCNN is running.
-DeepIM refines the pose estimation from PoseCNN.
+- Make sure PoseCNN is running to provide initial pose estimation to DeepIM.

 ```Shell
 # start realsense